Engineering Physics, BSE

 Program Educational Objectives

-1. Graduates of the Engineering Physics program will apply their strong problem-solving skills as physicists along with an understanding of the approach, methods, and requirements of engineering and engineering design for a successful career in advancing technology.
+- Graduates of the Engineering Physics program will apply their strong problem-solving skills as physicists along with competence in the approach, methods, and requirements of engineering and engineering design for a successful career in advancing technology.

 Learning Outcomes